arttracks/microauthority/README.md

 MicroAuthority is designed to be easy to use for people who might be data professionals, but are not *database professionals*.
 Because of this, it doesn't have a database of any kind.
 Instead, when it starts, it reads all the data from a spreadsheet and stores it in the computer's memory.
 Thankfully, computers these days have loads of memory, so as long as you're dealing with merely tens of thousands of names, it doesn't cause a problem at all.
 If you're dealing with **millions** of names, this won't help you, but if you're dealing with **millions** of names, you're hopefully working on a larger project and know someone you can talk to about how to extend this to work in your situation.

-MicroAuthority  will look for a spreadsheet in the `data/` directory called `data.csv`.
-It expects it to be a [csv](?????????) file, which is a standard form of spreadsheet data where there are commas between each value.
+By default, MicroAuthority will look for a spreadsheet in the `data/` directory called `data.csv`.
+It expects it to be a [csv](https://en.wikipedia.org/wiki/Comma-separated_values) file, which is a standard form of spreadsheet data where there are commas between each value.
 Excel can export these, as can almost any other tool.

 This spreadsheet is should have a header row, which means that the first row or line of the spreadsheet has the **names** of the columns.
 All the following rows should have your data in them.